 The Internet is More than Just a Fast Telephone Network

 The error is the FCC’s rush to reduce the most innovative network ever created – indeed, one of the most innovative creations in all of history – to nothing more than a faster telephone network.
 A network that carries phone calls, web traffic, video streams, video calls, interactive gaming, telemedicine, GPS directions to moving cars with traffic jam re-routing, etc. is much more than a telephone network.
 Would the FCC engage in a ten year long, bipartisan effort to protect the Internet from a few TCP packets with the “Reset” bit set to 1 instead of 0 if the underlying system were nothing more than a fast telephone network?
 That seems a bit unlikely.

 The service that ISPs offer the public has a superficial resemblance to a telephone service, but that superficial resemblance doesn’t allow the FCC to go where it wants to go.
 The ISP service also bears a trivial resemblance to cable TV and mobile phone service.
 That’s also not good enough.

 Factually, the only rational judgment that the FCC could have made within the terms of Communications Act is that ISPs are in the Information Service business.
 The Agency got this right for 13 years, and the changes that have taken place over that span of time have done nothing but reinforce the correctness of that judgment.

 [Note: this post is the first of two parts on the FCC’s defense brief on the challenge to its Title II order.
-The second part will deal with the problems in its assessment of the mobile network.]
+The second part deals with the problems in its assessment of the mobile network.]